• Skip to primary navigation

 These Vegetarian Stuffed Poblano Peppers are filled with sweet corn, plump pinto beans, and yummy cheese then baked to perfection!
 This stuffed poblano pepper recipe is perfect to make on a relaxing weekend or when you have a little more time to cook.

 This vegetarian pepper recipe makes a hearty meal that is heathy yet filling.
 For more vegetarian recipe ideas check out this flavorful Roasted Asparagus with Parmesan or Easy Cheesy Red Enchiladas.
-For dessert serve this fruity favorite or my family’s absolute number one pick for best cookie Fluffernutter Cookies.
+For dessert serve this Triple Berry Crisp or my family’s absolute number one pick for best cookie Fluffernutter Cookies.

 Up close plated poblano peppers sprinkled with cilantro and stuffed with pinto beans, cheese, and corn.